 How do we solve the problem?
-With some abuse of notation, let x denote the number of product X that we produce, and let y denote the number of product Y. As one unit of X and one unit of Y require 2 and 3 units of material A, respectively, 2x + 3y would be the total amount of material A used.
+With some abuse of notation, let x be the number of product X and y be the number of product Y that we produce.
+As products x and y require 2 and 3 units of material A, respectively, 2x + 3y would be the total amount of material A used.
 Here, as we have 150 units of material A, we have the condition that